sergmoro1/yii2-blog-tools/README.md

 `php initblog`

-To set the folder to store the uploaded files is writable.
+Set the folder as writable to store the uploaded files.

 `chmod -R 777 ./frontend/web/files`